NEW-JERUSALEM-TRIBE-SNT-PMA/EL-A1-Melchizedek/.github/ISSUE_TEMPLATE/cms.md

 ---
-name: CMS
+name: CID
-about: Submit an issue about the W3C Craft CMS
+about: Submit an issue about the W3C Craft CCID
 title: ''
-labels: cms
+labels: cid
 assignees: ''

 ---